 First, check your service provider for outages.
 Outages are common so poke around on social media sites for updates.
 You’ll also want to check sites like Down Detector.

 If you’re confident that it’s not a data outage, try restarting your device.
 Power it down and then power it back on to see if that helps.

 If that doesn’t work, flip on Airplane Mode for 30 seconds before turning it off.
 Airplane Mode kills all connections on your device and it could fix your problem.

-Next, toggle Cellular Data and/or LTE off to see if that helps.
+Next, toggle Cellular Data and/or LTE off and on to see if that helps.
 To shut LTE down temporarily, go into Settings > Cellular > Cellular Data Options > Enable LTE > Off.
-Turn it back on when/if you need it.
+Turn it back on when and if you need it.

 To shut off Cellular Data completely without turning off any other services go to Settings > Cellular > Cellular Data > Toggle Off.
 Toggle it back on.

 Your iPhone 8 or iPhone 8 Plus might feel hot if you’re playing a game or running something intensive.
 That heat should go away after awhile.
 If it doesn’t, here are a few things to try.

 Restart your phone.
 If that doesn’t calm things down, check for apps that might be drawing an abnormal amount of power from your phone.
 If you notice something out of the ordinary you might want to re/uninstall the app and/or wait for a new bug fix update.